xoxzo/blog.xoxzo.com/content/Announcements/2020-02-18-jp-kp-v3-prerelease-en.md

     </tr>
   </table>
 </div>
-* the sendings to SoftBank numbers will be direct routing with fixed senderID.
+<span>*</span> The sendings to SoftBank numbers will be direct routing with fixed senderID.

 - For the sender ID used as of January 31 (Fri), billing for registration fee every 30 days will start.